Friday, December 31, 2021

 REALLY?

 I have never fit into the disabled community.
 My ideas are the opposite of the norm.
-I blame this on the fact that the majority of my accomplishments were achieved before the passage of the ADA.
+I blame this on the fact that most of my accomplishments were achieved before the passage of the ADA.

 I achieved everything with the support of my mom, I just did what I had to do to continue my education after graduating high school.
 I knew the schools were not obligated to have resources for me.
 When I entered grad school my first advisor came right out and said the school did not want me.
 He told me he would rather see me fail than help me.
 I got my MSW despite him.
 (Vocational rehabilitation deemed me unemployable.
 I created a part-time teaching position for myself.
 I did what I had to do to have a job.)